Weakly Chained Spaces: Weakly chained spaces

+\begin{proof} Coverable spaces by definition have an uniformity basis such that for every $E$ in the basis, $\phi^{E}:\widetilde{X}\rightarrow X_{E}$ is surjective, hence $X_{E}$ is chain connected, and hence $X_{E}^{c}=X_{E}$ and so $X_{E}^{c}$ is trivially uniformly open in $X_{E}$.
+The proof is now finished by Remark \ref{every}. \end{proof}

 \begin{example} It is useful to see why some of these statements fail for the $2$-adic solenoid $\Sigma$.
 For this purpose we regard $\Sigma$ as a compact topological group, namely the inverse limit of circles with their normal group structure and bonding maps that are double covers (which are also homomorphisms).
-As is well-known from the theory of compact, connected groups, the topology of $\Sigma$ has an open set $U$ of the identity in $\Sigma$ that is locally isomorphic as a local group to $K\times I$, where $K $ is a Cantor set and $I$ is an open interval in $\mathbb{R}$.
+As is well-known from the theory of compact, connected groups, the topology of $\Sigma$ has an open set $U$ of the identity in $\Sigma$ that is locally isomorphic as a local group to $K\times I$, where $K$ is a Cantor set and $I$ is an open interval in $\mathbb{R}$.
 The set $U$ uniquely determines an invariant entourage $E_{U}$ in $\Sigma$ using the rule $(x,y)\in E_{U}$ if and only if $xy^{-1}\in U$.
 As was shown in \cite{BPTG}, this local isomorphism leads to the fact that $\Sigma_{E_{U}}=K\times\mathbb{R}$.
-Intuitively speaking, $\Sigma_{E_{U}}$ is the simplest topological group that can be reconstructed from relations only contained in $U$ (which was the original idea of Schreier and Malcev), and that obviously should just be the global product $K\times\mathbb{R}$.
-At any rate, the chain components of $\Sigma_{E_{U}}$ are copies of $\mathbb{R} $, and since $K$ has no isolated points, the chain components cannot be uniformly open.
-Also, since $\Sigma$ is not path connected, the restriction to chain components cannot be surjective.
-Since this single entourage is not weakly chained, $\Sigma$ cannot be (Remark \ref{every}).
-It is also classically known that $\Sigma$ is not pointed 1-movable (\cite{MS}) from which it also follows that $\Sigma$ is not weakly chained (see Remark \ref{pointed}). \end{example}
+Intuitively speaking, $\Sigma_{E_{U}}$ is the simplest topological group that can be reconstructed from relations only contained in $U$, and that obviously should just be the global product $K\times\mathbb{R}$.
+At any rate, the chain components of $\Sigma_{E_{U}}$ are copies of $\mathbb{R}$, and since $K$ has no isolated points, the chain components cannot be uniformly open.
+This shows that $\Sigma$ is not weakly chained.
+Alternatively, since $\Sigma$ is not path connected, the restriction of $\phi_{E_{U}}$ to chain components cannot be surjective onto $\Sigma$.
+By Proposition \ref{onto}.4, $E_{U}$ is not weakly chained and therefore $\Sigma$ cannot be weakly chained (Remark \ref{every}).
+It is also classically known that $\Sigma$ is not pointed 1-movable (\cite{MS}). \end{example}